About the project

 Furthermore, in the Latin America and Caribbean region, the perspective of Disaster Risk Reduction (DRR) since the adoption of the new Sendai Framework for DRR (SFDRR) has not managed to move beyond the emergency response phase, nor has DRR been established as a strategic pillar of Sustainable Development in the region.
 As a result, it is vital to take a multi-stakeholder approach that considers local realities and the role of civil society in connecting local, national and regional actors in order to increase the effectiveness of Sendai Framework implementation in the LAC region.
 This USAID/OFDA LAC funded project aimed to enhance the effectiveness of the Sendai Framework implementation at the community level by ensuring local realities were heard.
 Working across three sub-regions (South America, Central America and the Caribbean) it focused on impact in three risk zones in countries across LAC, aiming to produce a cascade effect through advocacy from participating networks.

 The two project partners, who are GNDR members were::

 - RET – International (Panama)

-This project, which is taking place until March 2019, has 3 objectives:
+This project, which ran until March 2019, had three objectives: